Focus Groups vs. Interviews: How to Perform Successful Market Research

 There are various methods you can use to conduct qualitative market research.
 Experienced market researchers understand that there are advantages and disadvantages to each method.

 Two of the most common methodologies are focus groups and in-depth interviews.
-Yet, knowing the differences between focus groups and interviews, and deciding which one to utilize for your specific needs, would depend on a few factors.
+Yet, knowing the differences between focus groups and user research interviews, and deciding which one to utilize for your specific needs, would depend on a few factors.

 Focus Groups for Market Research